Varun-Kolanu/csoc_flutter/README.md

 5. For `git commit --amend` and `git rebase`, always use `git push -f` instead of simple `git push`
 6. Update your repo in intervals using `git fetch --all` and `git rebase upstream/main`.
+7. To edit a particular commit use Interactive rebase: `git rebase --interactive <commit-hash>~` and follow the commands.

+   For example, to edit a commit message of a particular commit:

+   1. Run git log
+   2. Copy the commit hash of the commit you want to edit
+   3. Run git rebase -i <commit_hash>~ for eg., git rebase -i 9824....7552~
+   4. A vim editor will be opened
+   5. Press the keyboard key "i"
+   6. You can see footer as "--INSERT--"
+   7. Now you can see some lines with format "keyword commit_hash commit message" and also can see some commands given below
+   8. For eg., "pick ...
+Added attendance page"
+   9. Edit that line to "reword ...
+Added attendance page" (reword refers to changing commit message)
+   10. Press "Esc"
+   11. Press ":wq" and Enter
+   12. A new editor will be opened in which you can see the commit message
+   13. Press i
+   14. Edit the commit message
+   15. Press Esc and ":wq" to save
+   16. At last, git push -f